realmatterio/ArtUSD/WhitePaper.md

 ---
 ## 9. Conclusion

-ArtUSD delivers a stablecoin backed by a $1 billion art collection and ~$300 million USDC, leveraging a 3:1 ratio for capital efficiency.
+ArtUSD delivers an example stablecoin model backed by a $1 billion art collection and ~$300 million USDC, leveraging a 3:1 ratio for capital efficiency.
 The role-centric ecosystem, with the primary market and the secondary market, ensures stability and trust.
 NFT credentials and arbitrage mechanisms enhance reliability, positioning ArtUSD for adoption in DeFi and art auction markets.

 ---
 ### Future Work

-- Deploy on Permissioned Hyperledger Besu for cost efficiency.
+- Deploy on cross-chains for cost efficiency.
 - Develop a DApp integrating auctions and trading.
 - Incentivize Swapper liquidity via fee sharing.
 - Partner with PQC platforms for quantum-safe integration